 Document Control Clerk: Job Description and Education Requirements

-Document control clerks categorize, file, and retrieve documents using specific classification and organization systems.
-Clerks are responsible for the orderly recording and keeping of physical and electronic documents, including distribution of new documents and discarding obsolete records.
-Clerks might be required to keep records and logs of document retrievals, updates, distributions, and removals.
+Document control clerks categorize, file and retrieve documents using specific classification and organization systems.
+Clerks are responsible for the orderly recording and keeping of physical and electronic documents, including distributing new documents and discarding obsolete records.
+Clerks might be required to keep records and logs of document retrievals, updates, distributions and removals.

-According to the U.S. Bureau of Labor Statistics (BLS), clerks earned an average salary of $29,270 as of May 2012 (www.bls.gov).
-Clerks who worked for the U.S. postal service earned considerably higher average salaries of $53,050.
-The BLS estimated that employment would increase 17% for all general office clerks between 2010 and 2020, and those with a variety of skills were expected to have the best job opportunities.
+According to the U.S. Bureau of Labor Statistics (BLS), clerks earned a median annual salary of $28,050 as of May 2013 (www.bls.gov).
+The BLS estimated that employment would increase 6% for all general office clerks between 2012 and 2022.
+Those with a variety of skills were expected to have the best job opportunities.

-Although the BLS indicated that employers accept applicants with a high school diploma or GED certificate, several job postings on Monster.com in October 2010 revealed that most require at least an associate's or bachelor's degree.
-In some cases, several years of experience or training might be accepted in lieu of a degree.
-Several community colleges, vocational schools, and universities offer office management courses and degree programs that offer training in office equipment use and procedures.
+Most employers accept applicants with a high school diploma or GED certificate, but many also ask for several years of experience or training.
+Several community colleges, vocational schools and universities offer office management courses and degree programs that offer training in office equipment use and procedures.

 Related to Document Control Clerk: Job Description and Education Requirements